Bra Wardrobe

 How to Make Your Bras Last Longer

-Even the most optimised wardrobe plan won’t help if you’re burning through bras in 3 months.
-Here are the care habits that actually extend lifespan:
+Even the most optimized wardrobe plan won’t help if you’re burning through bras in three months.
+These are the care habits that actually extend lifespan:

 It protects hooks, underwires, and elastic from snagging on other garments in the machine.

-Heat breaks down elastane fibres faster than almost anything else.
+Heat breaks down elastane fibers faster than almost anything else.
 Even “warm” is too hot for regular bra washing.

 Tumble dryers are the number one cause of premature elastic failure.
-One cycle can do the damage of 10 washes.
+One dryer cycle can do the damage of ten hand washes.

 Folding one cup inside the other cracks the foam and destroys the shape permanently within weeks.